Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Results

 As shown in section~\ref{sect:twopop}, 4 calibration supernovae with the lowest stretch parameter ($x_{1}<-0.8$) are not fully consistent with the extent of stretch parameter of the young supernova population (assuming symmetric Gaussian distribution).
 We find that omitting these supernovae from the fits results in a decrease of the best-fit Hubble constant by $0.3$~km~s$^{-1}$~Mpc$^{-1}$ (see Table~\ref{bestH0}).
 The result for model B (see above) is $H_{\rm 0}=70.19\pm1.15$~km~s$^{-1}$~Mpc$^{-1}$ and it is only weakly ($2.2\sigma$) discrepant with the Hubble constant measured from Planck data assuming a flat $\Lambda$CDM cosmological model.
+We checked that employing the model in which the old population in the Hubble flow is allowed to contribute to the high-stretch peak of the stretch distribution (see Appendix \ref{sec:appB}) results in a slight decrease of the Hubble constant estimate by $0.4$~km~s$^{-1}$~Mpc$^{-1}$ for model A and virtually no change of the measurement for model B.